 Litecoin's developer community also plays a significant role in determining the price of LTC, with regular updates and improvements to Litecoin seen as having a positive impact on the price.

-LTC is expected to perform better than other altcoins in 2021, with most analysts predicting that its price could cross the $300 mark and could test $350.
+LTC is expected to perform better than other altcoins in 2021, with most analysts predicting that its price could cross the $500 mark.

 4. Cardano (ADA)